danbev/learning-iot/notes/rp.md

 ### Troubleshooting interrupts
-We can see if any interrupts have been triggered for a pin, in this case pin 16 which has entried in register `INTR2: 0x400140f8`.
+We can see if any interrupts have been triggered for a pin, in this case pin 16 which has entries in register `INTR2: 0x400140f8`.
 This register has four entries for pin 16 which are bit positions 0-3.
 * 0 GPIO16_LEVEL_LOG
 * 1 GPIO16_LEVEL_HIGH